f-iber/rpguild_scraper/readme.md

 If you're not comfortable running from the commandline, there's a simple script that will do it for you, using none of the options.

-Click on the respective version of just_run for you operating system to run it.
+Click on the respective version of just_run for your operating system to run it.

 If you want to learn the command line to use the other options, you can use a tutorial like this: https://tutorial.djangogirls.org/en/intro_to_command_line/